Running SSH Terminal

 Current Vagrant: select this option to have the commands in the SSH Terminal executed on the currently running Vagrant virtual machine.

 - Deployment server: select this option to have the commands in the SSH Terminal executed on the local or remote Web server accessible through one of the server access configurations.
 From the drop-down list, choose the server access configuration that specifies the destination environment and the settings to establish connection to it.

-Select server on every run: if this option is selected, you will have to choose the desired server access configuration from the pop-up window, every time you choose on the main menu.
+Select server on every run: if this option is selected, you will have to choose the desired server access configuration from the popup, every time you choose on the main menu.